AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/reactRouter-link.md

             <p>
         </div>
     }

+    export default SomeComponent
     ```

-Now, when a user clicks on the Dashboard Page link, the URL in the address bar will change, which will be picked up by the `BrowserRouter` component, which then calls the `Router` so the `<Routes>` component in the Router will return the correct component to the `<BrowserRouter>` —in this case, `<Dashboard/>`.
+Now, when a user clicks on the Dashboard Page link, the URL in the address bar will change, which will be picked up by the `BrowserRouter` component, which then calls the `Router` so the `<Routes>` component in the `Router` will return the correct component to the `<BrowserRouter>` —in this case, `<Dashboard/>`.
 The Link component at its simplest, just takes a prop called `to` which represents the path you want to navigate *to*.

   > EXTRA: You won't need this for tomorrow, but it's important to know that Links can send an object of properties through the `to` prop which makes them even more powerful.
 Take a look below: